Riskified Backend Software Engineer Salary | ₪418K-₪544K+ | Levels.fyi

 The median Backend Software Engineer compensation in Israel package at Riskified totals ₪457K per year.
-View the base salary, stock, and bonus breakdowns for Riskified's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Riskified's total compensation packages.
 Last updated: 10/8/2025

 Company